Here

 Here = return through presence and disappearance

-They rhyme, but they do not overlap.
+They rhyme, but they don't overlap.
+That's fine.